ttytm/trilum-eote-theme/README.md

+# EOTE Theme
-# EOTE - Github Dark dimmed inspired Theme for Trillium Notes
+## Github Dark dimmed inspired Theme for Trillium Notes
 A dark theme for Trilium Notes which is easy on the eyes and made for high readability and productivity.
 Inpsired by the github dimmed dark website theme.